chaozhanghnu/chaozhanghnu.github.io/_pages/team.md

 ---
 # Team

-We are  looking for new PhD students, Postdocs, and Master students to join the team
+<font size=5> We are  looking for new PhD students, Postdocs, and Master students to join the team </font>

 {% assign number_printed = 0 %}
 {% for member in site.data.UNSAT_Student %}